andyweissman6/ice_cream_shops/README.md

 - grams_sugar:integer
 - ice_cream_shop_id:integer (FOREIGN KEY)

-[ ] done
+[X] done

-User Story 1, Parent Index
+User Story 1, Parent Index #shows ALL records of one model.
+All IceCreamShops
 #parents index
 For each parent table
 As a visitor